pancogit/deploy-ssr/README.md

 npm run start-production-unix
 ```

+To run app on windows system use windows npm scripts alternatives in [available scripts](#available-scripts).

+Open http://localhost:4000/ in browser to use app (see [.env.development](#env-configuration-files) for details).

 ### Online (deployed) app running

 For deployement of app, [Render](https://render.com/) will be used as an example.
 Login with Github account and dashboard will be opened.
 Create new web service by _New_ -> _Web service_ and connect to repository which is needed for deployment.
 Under _Name_ put some name of web service.
 Under _Region_ choose server which is closest to locations of app users because it will be place where deployed app will be running.
 Under _Branch_ choose Github branch for app.
 Under _Build Command_ set _npm install_ for installing all libraries and dependencies when any change is made on Github repository.
 Under _Start Command_ set command for starting web server for the app.
 It will be _npm run start-production-windows_ npm script for Windows machine (look for [4. start-production-windows](#available-scripts)).
 Finally click on _Create Web Service_ to finish.